4 Poems That Will Teach You What The Palestinian Resistance Means

 Sometimes, the best way to understand the complexity of a conflict is through art.

 Words can echo in people’s hearts as much as images can inspire a revolution.
 They are composed in different forms to create prose, songs, and poetry with messages that live forever.
 And during the war and political conflict between two states who sought recognition in their independence, a Palestinian man taught us that the best tool to persuade others and raise awareness about ideals is through poetry.
 This man was Mahmoud Darwish, a Palestinian poet who lived through the Palestine-Israeli conflict.
 His ties to this historic issue go back to 1948 when he was just 7 years old and his family was forced to flee their village in Western Galilee after Israeli soldiers arrived to establish the State of Israel.
 A year later, when his family came back, Darwish found his home completely destroyed and without a single book to read.
 Soon, he learned that his homeland wasn’t his anymore (he had trespassed it illegally), and it now belonged to the State of Israel.
 From that point and on, he felt a sense of frustration and injustice that he could only express through words – words that together created beautiful passages of poetry.

-Mahmoud Darwish on a wall in Palestine.
+Poster of Mahmoud Darwish on a wall in Palestine.

 “To Our Land”

 To our land,

 and it is the one near the word of god,

 a ceiling of clouds